-For provider managed services the provider will complete a state form to report the alleged abuse or neglect of a child to Children and Family Services and a general event report (GER) in the web based management system to notify P & A, DDPM, and the DD Division per DD Division policy.
+For provider managed services the provider will complete a state form to report the alleged abuse or neglect of a child to Children and Family Services and a general event report (GER) in the web based management system to notify P & A, DDPM, and the DD Section per DD Section policy c.

-c.
 Participant Training and Education.
 Describe how training and/or information is provided to participants (and/or families or legal representatives, as appropriate) concerning protections from abuse, neglect, and exploitation, including how participants (and/or families or legal representatives, as appropriate) can notify appropriate authorities or entities when the participant may have experienced abuse, neglect or exploitation.

-DD Program Managers provide participants and their legal decision makers with written information regarding the "DD Bill of Rights", ND Century Code and definitions of abuse, neglect and exploitation.
+DD Program Managers provide participants and their legal decision makers with written information regarding the participants rights, responsibilities, reporting abuse neglect and exploitation, and fraud waste and abuse.
 The information will be presented at a level consistent with the individual's level of understanding and will include contact information to make a report.
 This information will be provided at the time of waiver enrollment and reviewed annually thereafter.
 Individuals who are in need of self-advocacy training per risk assessment receive self-advocacy training as part of their plan.
+Self-advocacy training for participants may be provided by P&A or the DD Licensed Provider.